metal3d/wikipdfizer/README.md

 # Wiki Syntax
-I use a pseudo Doku syntax.
-For now I only parse:
+You can use a pseudo Doku syntax.
+For now wikipdf recognizes this:

 Headings:
      = H1 =
      == H2 ==
     ...
     ===== H5 =====

 Code:
     <code>
     some code here